phpinternalsbook/PHP-Internals-Book/Book/classes_objects/object_handlers.rst

 interface is implemented with an object or class handler internally.
 Furthermore there are quite a few handlers which are not exposed to userland PHP.
 For example internal classes can have custom comparison and cast behavior.

-As the number of different object handlers is rather large this section only covers a small part of them, leaving the rest for later sections.
-The usage is illustrated on the typed array implementation from the previous section.
+As the number of different object handlers is rather large we can only discuss examples (using the typed array implementation from the last section) for a few of them.
+For all the others only a short description is provided.

 An Overview
 -----------

-Before getting into the details of individual handlers I'd first like to give a short overview over all the handlers that are available as of this writing (26 in total).
-I'll list the name of the handler, its signature, as well as a small description of its use.
+As of this writing there are 26 object handlers, which are listed in the following with their signature and a small description.

 .. c:member::
     zval *read_property(zval *object, zval *member, int type, const struct _zend_literal *key TSRMLS_DC)